NicolasRoever/bargaining_experiment/README.md

 - The python functions are in *bargain_live/bargaining_functions.py* and the corresponding unit-tests are in *tests/test_bargining_functions.py*.
 I use the pytest package to test the python functions.

 While some of the functions are quite long as they carry special functionalities in oTree (i.e. liveRecv()), I think I did a really good job at writing the code as functional and humanly readable as possible.
 Let me know what you think!

+## Current Open Questions and To-Do's

+This section is only for me as a developer.
+You can ignore it.

+- I need to implement that the payoffs are updated every second, reflecting changes in transaction costs.

+- What is fixed over the entire session and what is changing each round (Player/Seller Role, Valuation)?

+- I would recommend not having a valuation of 0 for the seller, because people are confused by that